infinitered/solidarity/README.md

 Custom rule-sets can be created by modifying the `.solidarity` file by hand, or by creating a solidarity plugin for a given technology.
 See documentation for how you can create your own.

 ## Cross Platform
-Solidarity is used with Mac/Linux/Windows environments.
+Solidarity works with Mac/Linux/Windows environments.
 CI tests all rules with each platform on every update.

 ## Project Support
 #### Open Source